schneider10/cancer-classifier/README.md

 This directory consists of the following:

-batchscript.txt: An example of a batch script to run script on the CCR may be useful to graduate students.
+sbatchcode.txt: An example of a batch script to run script on the CCR may be useful to graduate students.

 bayesdetectionperf.m: Main script for naïve Bayes classification of tissue images with crossvalidation and ROC validation/evaluation.
 The other scripts provided are dependencies to this script.